 Pinch Himalayan salt

-Non-Avocado Chocolate Ganache Frosting:
+Non-Avocado Chocolate Ganache Frosting option:

 1/3 cup coconut oil